 How Late Can You Buy a Powerball Ticket in New Jersey & Pennsylvania?

-Hot off the heels of the $1.5 billion dollar Mega Millions jackpot, we're getting ready for a HUGE Powerball drawing.
-Here's everything you need to know about Saturday (October 27)'s drawing:
+Once again, we're getting ready for yet another HUGE Powerball drawing.
+Here's everything you need to know about Wednesday (December 26)'s drawing:

 When will the drawing be held?

 The drawing will take place at the Florida Lottery's studio in Tallahassee on Wednesday (December 26) at 10:59 pm.

 How late can you buy a ticket in New Jersey and Pennsylvania?

 Sales cut-off times vary by one to two hours before the drawings (depending on the selling jurisdiction), Powerball.com reports.

 New Jersey and Pennsylvania both cut off officially at 10 pm, but that definitely could vary by retailer.

 In fact, from personal experience, some retailers stop selling tickets earlier than others.
 For example: the ShopRite in Hainesport, NJ stops selling lottery tickets at 8 pm.

 Even the automated kiosks (like the ones inside or Wawa's) can experience issues selling tickets too close to the drawing.
 So if you want to play, you should probably shouldn't wait until 10 pm to get your ticket.

 Can I buy Powerball ticket online?